SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What for?"

-"Tell a story using the same characters, but this time have it be about Parchment having trouble figuring out if Twister likes her back."
+"Tell a story using the same characters, but this time, have it be about Parchment having trouble figuring out if Twister likes her back."

 "How will that help?"